itstechaj/WEB-Music-Player/README.md

 # Music-Player
-Custom Music Player using Html , CSS , JavaScript .
+Custom Music Player using Html , CSS and JavaScript .